Part 3: Management and Accountability

 |Expenditure (including GST)|

-The AOFM’s purchasing activities are carried out to comply with legislative requirements and Government policy, in particular the Commonwealth Procurement Rules (CPRs) (July 2012).
+The AOFM’s purchasing activities comply with legislative requirements and Government policy, in particular the CPRs.

-The CPRs are applied to AOFM’s activities through the Chief Executive Instructions and supporting internal policy and procedural documentation.
+The CPRs are applied to the AOFM’s activities through the Chief Executive Instructions and supporting internal policies and procedures.

 ANAO access clauses and exempt contracts